Kvitral/test-akka-kafka-streams-consumer/README.md

 You need to setup and start Kafka [using quickstart guide]("https://kafka.apache.org/quickstart") Don\`t forget to add `advertised.host.name= %your_vm_ip%` to `../config/server-properties` inside your virtual machine if you will run kafka from it

+You need to manually create all specified topics before start in order to achieve proper run

 ## How to build it

 Simply run sbt with command